 Our operations involve the storage and transmission of data, including personal information and other confidential information of our third-party providers, merchants and shoppers.
 Third-party applications that we rely on for provision of certain services, such as acquiring processors, may also store personal information, credit card information, and other confidential information.
 Cyberattacks and other malicious internet-based activity continue to increase, and cloud-based platform providers of services are expected to continue to be targeted.
 Threats include traditional computer "hackers," malicious code (such as viruses and worms), employee theft or misuse and denial-of-service attacks.
 Sophisticated nation-states and nation-state supported actors now engage in such attacks, including advanced persistent threat intrusions.
-Although we do not store payment card information, hackers and adverse third parties may mistake us for the merchants, causing them to target us in order to obtain payment card information.
+Although we do not store payment card information.
 Despite significant efforts to create security barriers to such threats, it is virtually impossible for us to entirely mitigate these risks.
 If our security measures are compromised as a result of third-party action, employee or merchant error, malfeasance, stolen or fraudulently obtained log-in credentials, technical malfunction or otherwise, our reputation could be damaged, our business may be harmed, and we could incur significant liability (including, but not limited to, fines imposed by data privacy authorities).
 Moreover, many companies that provide cloud-based services have reported a significant increase in cyberattack activity since the beginning of the COVID-19 pandemic.